fallonkyle/creativeproject1/README.md

 - Use of bootstrap
 - Multiple pages

+It's nothing crazy, but it's my own work.
 Thanks for taking a look!